 PVC Pipe Strength

 Plumbing and irrigation systems are only two examples of the many uses for reliable, and inexpensive PVC pipes.
-To ensure its short- and long-term functionality, it must be installed and maintained appropriately, just like any other plumbing material.
-It is a strong material that is a great option for most jobs.
+PVC, just like any plumbing material, must be installed and maintained properly.
+That being said, it is a strong material that is a great option for most jobs.

 When Should PVC Be Replaced?